sarathsaleem/grained/README.md

              grainWidth: 1,
              grainHeight: 1
      };
 With animation true/false you can create textures with grain movement and a static one.
-The other value you can see the live in Create your own
+The other value you can see the live in **[online generator](http://sarathsaleem.github.io/grained)**